 Who is behind Exercism?

-Exercism was founded by Katrina Owen.
+Exercism was originally founded by Katrina Owen.
 Katrina is a polyglot developer and Ruby Hero award winner who accidentally became a developer while pursuing a degree in molecular biology.
 She began nitpicking code back in 2006 while volunteering at JavaRanch, and got hooked.
 When programming, her focus is on automation, workflow optimization, and refactoring.
 She cares deeply about open source and contributes to several projects outside of Exercism.

 In 2016, Katrina decided that for Exercism to fulfill its potential, it needed a professional product team to rethink Exercism from the ground up.
-She joined forces with Thalamus and over 8 months, working with Nicole Chalmers and Jeremy Walker, they reconceived Exercism as the fully-fledged product you see today.
-You can read our conclusions and thinking by following the various links here.
+She recruited Jeremy Walker as co-founder, and working with Nicole Chalmers and the team at Thalamus, they reconceived Exercism as the fully-fledged product you see today.

 In addition to this leadership team, Exercism is made possible by thousands of wonderful volunteers who have crafted the various language tracks and exercises that made Exercism so popular.
 Learn more about our mentors, our track maintainers and our thousands of contributors.